-When you have psoriasis, a problem with your immune system causes your body to produce too many skin cells, and it does so at a rate of production that’s too rapid.
+A problem with your immune system causes your body to produce too many skin cells, and it does so at a rate of production that’s too rapid.

-Even though the word “psoriasis” comes from the Greek word for “itch,” in the past, doctors didn’t consider itching a main symptom of the condition.
+Even though “psoriasis” comes from the Greek words describing itchiness, in the past, doctors didn’t consider itching a primary symptom of the condition.
 Instead, they would determine the severity of the disease based on the number of scaly patches a person had.

 When you have an itch, the temptation is to scratch.
 Yet scratching can increase inflammation and make itching even worse.
-That creates a vicious pattern known as the itch-scratch cycle.
+That creates a pattern known as the itch-scratch cycle.

 Stress is another itching trigger.
 When you’re under stress, you’re more likely to have a psoriasis flare, which can set off another bout of itching.